 Learn how to make Maple Syrup Snow Candy in your own backyard just like Laura did in Little House in the Prairie.
 Snow candy is delicious, and made by pouring hot maple syrup on a bed of snow.
 Here’s how you do it in 3 simple steps.

 Making homemade candy on the snow is a classic winter activity to do with your family in the backyard or in the schoolyard with your students.

 You may also like: Snow Ice Cream made with Real Snow!

 To make maple syrup snow candy (also known as snow taffy or maple syrup taffy) all you need are two things: real maple syrup and clean, fresh snow!

 What IS maple syrup snow candy?

-- craft/popsicle sticks
+- wooden popsicle sticks

-- sauce pan/small pot
+- sauce pan or a small pot

 - candy thermometer